-So, are there red koi?
+So, are there red koi angelfish?
 Let's get this out of the way.
 No, they don't exist - anywhere!
-There are some adult fish that are a reddish orange color, but since the degree of redness is unpredictable, and generally much closer to orange.
+There are some adult koi angelfish that are a reddish orange color, but since the degree of redness is unpredictable, and generally much closer to orange.
 We prefer not to use the word red in our descriptions, especially since no juvenile koi will have any sign of red.
 As for our lines, you will be hard pressed to find koi anywhere that have more color coverage or greater intensity of color.
 Still, all juveniles will appear orange and most adults will be more orange than red looking.
-If you order from others advertising "red koi", don't say I didn't warn you. :)
+If you order from others advertising "red koi angelfish", don't say I didn't warn you. 🙂

 It appears that orange coverage is controlled primarily by genetics but also greatly influenced by environment.
 There may be some breeders feeding a color enhancing substance that is not natural in foods, but if they are, we are not aware of what that substance might be.
 If so, you will find it difficult to replicate their results.
 We only feed our own products available in our Supply Store - with all natural color enhancing foods.